 WHAT ARE YOU WAITING FOR?

-We're always here to help support you and answer any queries you may have.
-Get in touch with our friendly team by emailing email@example.com, phoning +44 (0)161 295 4545 or using the form below.
+We're always here to help support you and answer any queries you may have about a performing arts degree.
+Get in touch with our friendly team by emailing firstname.lastname@example.org, phoning +44 (0)161 295 4545 or using the form below.